WSU-kduncan/cicd-samschafer77/README.md

 **Sam Schafer**

 **Project Overview**
-- I have created a docker file container that when built then ran will get an apache2 webserver up and running on a linux machine.
+- I have created a docker file container that when built and ran will get an apache2 webserver up and running on a linux machine.

 **Docker Install and Dependencies**
 - On an Ubuntu server I ran sudo snap install docker to install docker.